 Count all your Payara Servers you run in production & pre-production environment, disaster recovery and multi-user test.
 The ones that your developers use on their local machines are not counted, unless you’re buying developer support only.

 If you go for an unlimited support option, then of course you don’t have to count your servers.

 We have a Payara Support Lifecycle policy in place, which ensures longevity of your investment in Payara Server.
 It provides you with 10 years of support and a well-defined lifecycle model, maintaining stability of your Payara Server production environment.

 Payara has a number of long-term support customers.
-Large, multinational and well-funded organisations decided to invest in Payara Server to use it in their complex production environments.
-We will announce the official Customer Case Studies soon - meanwhile, if you need references, please contact us directly.
+Large, multinational and well-funded organisations including BMW Group, Papa John's Pizza and Rakuten decided to invest in Payara Server to use it in their complex production environments.
+If you would like to find out more or request some customer references, please contact us directly.

 Yes, you can!
 To find out more, check out our blog posts on using Payara Micro with Spring Boot here ; there is also a very interesting JavaOne presentation video ‘Spring Boot for the Java EE Developer’ where Philip Webb ( Pivotal) is using Payara Server with Spring Boot.

 Of course!
 Docker Images for both Payara Server and Payara Micro are available here.

 The Payara Server and Payara Micro documentation is available here.

 To find out what's the best way to upgrade your Payara Server check out our Upgrade Guide here.

 Payara is a bad-ass fish from Venezuela (just Google it) - we thought it was appropriate!
 It also means we can have some cool branding and swag ;-)